 We usually focus on when to give someone CPR and it’s performed.
 What many people don’t learn is when to stop CPR, or circumstances that may make CPR inappropriate.
 Obviously, the sooner CPR is started, the better.
-However, it is unrealistic to say CPR should be performed for 3 hours.
+However, it is unrealistic to say CPR should be performed for 3 hours or more.
 Here are 4 general criteria for making the determination of when to stop CPR:

 1. Obvious Death

 When you witness cardiac arrest, starting CPR immediately gives the victim the highest chance of survival.
 However, sometimes cardiac arrest is not witnessed and the victim is found unresponsive after an unknown amount of hours.
 It’s also possible the deceased may have non-viable injuries, such as catastrophic brain trauma.
 When discovering an unresponsive victim one must assess the person to see if starting CPR is necessary.
 Here are the signs to look for: